umbraco/HacktoberfestActivityLog/README.md

 - Blog posts
 - Podcasts
 - Case studies
+- Organizing Hacktoberfest events

-If you're doing anything significant during Hacktoberfest, like one of the above please create a pull request to this `README` file to track it.
+If you're doing anything significant during Hacktoberfest, like one of the above please create a pull request to this `README.md` file to track it.
 For the Digital Ocean Hacktoberfest participation, you need 4 contributions to be eligible for rewards.
-For the Umbraco specific Hacktoberfest participation you need 2 contributions to be eligible for rewards.
+For the Umbraco specific Hacktoberfest participation you need 2 contributions to be eligible for rewards. ⭐ Please make sure to follow the [Hacktoberfest rules](https://hacktoberfest.com/participation/).

 And example of a participation entry is: